ThomasBaldi/STUDY-EP-stock-sales/README.md

 - then it creates an itemorder with order.id of the order created/found
 - then changes the stock quantity of the relevant item from item tables
 - then deletes the relevant cartitem from the cart
-- then checks if the cart is empty, if yes, it returns the checkout message with totalprice before discount, discount percentage, final total price and order.id
+- then checks if the cart is empty, if yes, it returns the checkout message with discount percentage, final total price and order.id
 - else it will send a response message saying that the itemorder is placed in the specific order.

 - this endpoint is also called upon from within a different endpoint POST/cart/checkout